duo-labs/sharedsignals/README.md

 The work provided here is intended as educational material and as a proof-of-concept.
 We welcome further contributions from the open source community.
-Please check the [Issues](https://github.com/duo-labs/sharedsignals/issues) section for ideas about where to start.
+Please check the [Issues](https://github.com/duo-labs/sharedsignals/issues) section for ideas about where to start. \
+Use [pycodestyle](https://pycodestyle.pycqa.org/en/latest/) to make sure that your code follows the PEP8 standard.

 ### Adding License Headers
 The content in this repository was initially created by engineers at